-Table Base Information Population Approach Source Methodology Accumutions Name Reference Item Actual / Estimate Source Methodology Assumptions attributable to DDP 1 and DDP 3 was calculated by applying the published reference tariffs to the relevant gas volumes.
+Table Name Base Information Population Approach Methodology Accumations Reference Item Actual / Estimate Source methodology Assumptions attributable to DDP 1 and DDP 3 was calculated by applying the published reference tariffs to the relevant gas volumes.
 Other pipeline services (if relevant) Includes: Items that are miscellaneous in nature.
 DDP collects such items using cost elements and projects; In the current reporting period, revenue figures have not been adjusted for exempt services (associated with Weighted Average Price (WAP) information), with WAP information not reported for the current reporting period due to the repeal of Rule 556 of the National Gas Rules.
 It is important to note that prior year data remains as previously stated and does not reflect this methodological change.
-That is, previous reporting period presents Exempted services (as defined in the Financial reporting guideline for non-scheme pipelines 2017) within other pipeline services.
-For the current reporting period, such services have been classified accordingly to the relevant service type.
+That is, previous reporting period presents Exempted services (as defined in the Financial reporting guideline for non-scheme pipelines 2017) within other pipeline services have been classified accordingly to the relevant service type.